giuliodondi/kOS-Shuttle_OPS1/README.md

 - **Return to launch site (RTLS)** is available from liftoff to about 2400 m/s surface-relative (the actual boundary depends on inclination).
 The boundary is called **Negative Return**
 - **Transoceanic Abort Landing (TAL)** is available from just before Negative Return until late in the ascent (until **Single-engine Press to ATO** is available)
 - **TAL** is also available for two-engine-out situations after the **Single Engine TAL** boundary and until **Single-engine Press to ATO**
-- The **Single Engine OPS3** boundary marks the earliest point where the Shuttle can reach a nominal MECO and do a regular reentry.
+- The **Single Engine OPS3** boundary marks the earliest point where the Shuttle can reach a non-contingency MECO and do an OPS3 reentry.
 This leads to a low-energy TAL abort.
 - **Abort to Orbit (ATO)** is available some time after Negative Return until **Press to MECO**
   - later in the ascent, **Single-engine ATO** is available
 - after the**Press to MECO** boundary, no abort is necessary